 \section{Introduction}

-Local consistency is an important concept in various areas such as Bayesian statistics, relational databases and quantum foundations. {In broad terms,} local consistency refers to a family of partial structures (such as marginal distributions or projections) that agree on their overlapping parts. { Local consistency is usually a desirable property to enforce or at least a minimal requirement or observed phenomenon.
+Local consistency is an important concept in various areas such as Bayesian statistics, relational databases and quantum foundations. {In broad terms,} local consistency refers to a family of partial structures (such as marginal distributions or projections) that agree on their overlapping parts. { Local consistency is usually a desirable property to enforce, or at least a minimal requirement for an observed phenomenon.
 It is often contrasted with global consistency, which demands the existence of a single underlying structure whose projections yield the given family.
-In practice, local consistency sometimes serves as a proxy for global consistency, especially when the latter is infeasible to check or maintain explicitly.
+In practice, local consistency sometimes serves as a proxy for global consistency, especially when the latter is infeasible to check or explicitly maintain.

-In Bayesian statistics, local consistency is central to the representation of global probability distributions via factorisation.
-For example, Bayesian networks encode a global distribution as a family of marginal and conditional distributions that must be consistent with each other.
-Such factorisations are very useful as they facilitate computationally feasibly probabilistic and approximate reasoning without the need to directly access or store the global distribution.

-In relational databases, local consistency arises when data is spread across multiple tables with overlapping attribute sets.
-The motivation here is not computational speed-up---storing everything in a single table would eliminate costly joins in query evaluation---but data integrity, as decomposing data helps to prevent anomalies, such as update anomalies.
+In relational databases, local consistency becomes an issue when data is spread across multiple tables with overlapping attribute sets.
+The motivation for using multiple tables is data integrity; decomposing data helps prevent anomalies, e.g., related to updates.
 Notably, consistency in relational databases is typically enforced via integrity constraints that are local in nature.
-E.g., data about a person may be distributed across multiple tables, which we expect to be globally consistent; yet this consistency is usually maintained via primary keys and foreign keys that act on individual tables or pairs of tables only.
+For example, data about a person may be distributed across multiple tables, which we expect to be globally consistent; yet this consistency is usually maintained via primary and foreign keys that act on individual tables or pairs of tables only.

 In quantum theory, local consistency is a principle that places an upper bound on the outcomes appearing in physical experiments: any experimental setup must produce a family of probability distributions that satisfies local consistency (a.k.a.\ \emph{no-signalling}).
 However, not all locally consistent families are compatible with quantum predictions (see, e.g, ~\cite{pawlowski2009information}) and, vice versa, there are quantum realisable measurement scenarios that induce locally consistent probability distributions that are not globally consistent \cite{Bell:1964kc,06479255de6a}.
 This intricate tension between local and global consistency (\emph{contextuality}) has been extensively studied in quantum information theory (see, e.g., \cite{DBLP:conf/csl/AbramskyBKLM15,Abramsky2011-ABRTSS,PhysRevA.85.062114}) and has been recognised as a fundamental resource in quantum computation, providing a key explanation for why quantum systems can outperform classical ones \cite{Howard2014}.